(EXPANDED FROM 8/19/2022)

 Prime goal: to increase diversity of approaches

-The whole point of breaking up GM and Ford into five separate automakers was not so each would use its own unique platforms, engines, other components and factories.
-Rather, the goal was to create greater diversity in corporate approaches.
+The point of breaking up GM and Ford into five separate automakers was not so each would use unique platforms, engines, other components and factories.
+Rather, the goal was to cultivate a greater diversity in corporate approaches.
+So even in instances of component sharing, there could have been more opportunities for innovative thinkers to experiment.

 Automakers might have relied more on foreign arms